mesosphere/dcos-commons/frameworks/elastic/docs/uninstall.md

 enterprise: 'no'
 ---

-To uninstall a cluster, replace `name` with the name of the Elasticsearch instance to be uninstalled.
+To uninstall a cluster, replace `name` with the name of the Elastic instance to be uninstalled.

 ```bash
 dcos package uninstall --app-id=<name> elastic
 ```

-Then, use the [framework cleaner script](https://docs.mesosphere.com/1.8/usage/managing-services/uninstall/#framework-cleaner) to remove your Elasticsearch instance from Zookeeper and destroy all data associated with it.
+Then, use the [framework cleaner script](https://docs.mesosphere.com/1.8/usage/managing-services/uninstall/#framework-cleaner) to remove your Elastic instance from Zookeeper and destroy all data associated with it.
 The script requires several arguments.
 The default values to be used are:

 - `framework_role` is `<service-name>-role`.
 - `framework_principal` is `<service-name>-principal`.
 - `zk_path` is `dcos-service-<service-name>`.

 These values may vary if you customized them during installation.
-For instance, if you changed the Elasticsearch cluster name to `customers`, then instead of
+For instance, if you changed the Elastic service name to `customers`, then instead of

 - `framework_role` is `elastic-role`.
 - `framework_principal` is `elastic-principal`.